Seravo/docs/_posts/2018-11-12-release-notes.md

 order: 4
 ---

+## Vagrant box seravo/wordpress 20191227.0.0

+* WP-CLI upgraded to version 2.4, and many other minor version upgrades across the box
+* Codeception upgraded to version 3.1.2 and the headless Chrome to version 79
+* New command `wp-db-size` to show how much disk space the database uses per table, and updated `wp-db-info` to show what the tables contain most of
+* Command `wp-test` extended to automatically show PHP error log contents on failure
+* Bugfix: calling `phpcbf` now launches the correct binary
+* Multiple improvements in 'vagrant up' speed and reliability
+* This was the last box to ship PHP 5.6 and Bower (JavaScript dependency manager)

 ## Vagrant box seravo/wordpress 20191008.0.0

 * WP-CLI upgraded to version 2.3, and many other minor version upgrades across the box